 Multi Mk2 Vs Dyson V7 Trigger

 There are still some advantages to the Gtech though.
 Aside from being cheaper, we like the Multi’s built-in headlight and on/off switch (rather than a trigger.)
+We also like that the Gtech comes with an extension brush, as the Dyson doesn’t include a similar tool.

 Frequently Asked Questions